Vivian Cash: Move to California

-Facing racism
+Thunderbolt Magazine Incident

 In 1965, Johnny Cash was arrested in Texas for possession of hundreds of amphetamine pills and bringing drugs into the United States across the Mexican border.
 Though the couple had been estranged for three years, Vivian flew to El Paso, Texas to accompany Cash to his court hearing.
 A widely circulated black and white photograph of them leaving the courthouse brought Vivian Cash to public notice for the first time.
 The Thunderbolt, a racist newsletter published by Ku Klux Klan (KKK) leader J.B.
 Stoner, published an article with inflammatory language about her and their marriage.
 It was distributed by the White supremacist National States' Rights Party.

 The headline read "Arrest Exposes Johnny Cash's Negro Wife."
 In response to the article in The Thunderbolt, Johnny Cash hired Nashville lawyer Johnny Jay Hooker and threatened a $25 million lawsuit against the KKK.
 However the incident soon faded and there was no effect on Cash's career at the time.

 Nearly two years later, the KKK revived their attack on the singer.
 They were unhappy about his criticism of the United States' treatment of Native Americans and his association with Bob Dylan and other counterculture figures.

 Vivian and Johnny Cash were each harassed by hate mail and death threats.
 Flyers were distributed at Johnny Cash's concerts urging people to call a phone number that played a reading of the Thunderbolt article; a voice intoned, "the race mixers of this country continue to sell records to your teenage children."
 They harassed the couple and boycotted the singer in the South.

 Saul Holiff, Johnny Cash's manager, met with Robert Shelton, Grand Wizard of the Ku Klux Klan, and threatened a $200,000 lawsuit for harassment.
 Holiff also contacted national and local newspapers to correct the story; his efforts included a well-received article in the New York Post.

 He also arranged to have Vivian Cash's background researched and documented.
 Specialists noted Vivian's designation as White on her marriage certificate in Texas, a list of the Whites-only schools she had attended in the segregated state, and letters from close associates attesting to their knowledge of her identity.
 With his wife established as "white", Johnny Cash was judged acceptable and was booked again in venues in the South.